robbert-vdh/yabridge/README.md

 you can use `yabridgectl set --path=<path>` to tell yabridgectl where it can find the files.

-Secondly, yabridgectl will default to the copy-based installation method.
-If you are using a VST host with individually sandboxed plugins such as Bitwig Studio and you want to use the symlink-based installation method instead, then you can enable that using `yabridgectl set --method=symlink`.

-Next you'll want to tell yabridgectl where it can find your plugins.
+Next, you'll want to tell yabridgectl where it can find your plugins.
 For this you can use yabridgectl's `add`, `rm` and `list` commands.
 For instance, to add the most common VST2 plugin directory, use `yabridgectl add "$HOME/.wine/drive_c/Program Files/Steinberg/VstPlugins"`.
-You can use `yabridgectl status` to get an overview of the current settings and the installation status of all of your plugins.
+You can use
+`yabridgectl status` to get an overview of the current settings and the installation status of all of your plugins.

-Finally you can run `yabridgectl sync` to finish setting up yabridge.
-Simply tell your VST host to search for plugins in the directories you just added and you'll be good to go. _Don't forget to rerun `yabridgectl sync` whenever you update yabridge if you are using the copy-based installation method._
+Finally, you can run `yabridgectl sync` to finish setting up yabridge for all of your plugins.
+Simply tell your VST host to search for plugins in the directories you've just added using `yabridgectl add` and you'll be good to go. _Don't forget to rerun `yabridgectl sync` whenever you update yabridge if you are using the default copy-based installation method._

 ### Manual setup

+Setting up yabridge through yabridgectl is the recommended installation method as it makes updating easier and yabridgectl will check for some common mistakes during the installation process.
 To set up yabridge without using yabridgectl, first download and extract yabridge's files like in the section above.
 The rest of this section assumes that you have extracted the files to `~/.local/share` (such that `~/.local/share/yabridge/libyabridge.so` exists), and that you want to set up yabridge for the VST2 plugin called `~/.wine/drive_c/Program Files/Steinberg/VstPlugins/plugin.dll`.

 Depending on whether you want to use copy or symlink-based installation method, you can then set up yabridge for that plugin by creating a copy or symlink of `libyabridge.so` next to `plugin.dll` called `plugin.so`.
 For the example, you can use either:

 ```shell
 # For the copy-based installation method